 I live in a rural, central USA location and for the last couple of years we have had a huge tick problem.

 Frontline wasn't effective enough, so I started using K9 Advantix II and that worked on all four dogs for fleas, but one of them is a 'tick magnet' (as opposed to a chick magnet!) and needed something extra!So, my vet suggested we add a Preventic Tick Collar and a Pyrethrin Dip , and all was well.
 If you have a big tick problem, you might want to try the same thing.

 In fact, a combination of products can work just fine as long as you check with your veterinarian first.

 A Preventic collar can be used safely with medications that just target fleas (such as Capstar or Advantage) and also as an added 'boost' to any dog flea and/or tick medicine including Frontline, Advantix and Trifexis).

-Always check the active ingredient in each product that you want to use and make sure you're not doubling-up on anything and talk to your vet before giving anything new.
+Always remember to check the active ingredient in each product that you want to use and make sure you're not doubling-up on anything!

 Safety tips for use of medication to kill fleas and ticks